Frequently Asked Questions

 What is the cost of printing a book?

 This depends on book size, number of pages, black & white or colour printing, the binding you use and the quantity you wish to produce.
-Please see ‘Step 5 – Print’ to see what information our client managers will need to give you an accurate quote, or fill out the Quote Request form.
+Please see ‘Step 5 – Print’ to see what information we will need to give you an accurate quote or fill out the Quote Request form.

 What are the benefits of print on demand?